dhlab-basel/Salsah/README.md

 # Salsah

-A graphical user interface for Knora
+SALSAH repository for a info page